jsohlendorff/continuous_time_LTMLE/article.typ

 @roysland2011martingale developed identification criteria using a martingale framework based on local independence graphs, enabling causal effect estimation in continuous time via a change of measure.
 We shall likewise employ a change of measure to define the target parameter.

-Most of the existing literature on continuous-time causal inference have been concerned theoretical identification formulas In contrast, our work focuses on deriving a feasible, efficient, and debiased estimator.
+Most of the existing literature on continuous-time causal inference have been concerned with theoretical identification formulas.
+In contrast, our work focuses on deriving a feasible, efficient, and debiased estimator.
 In this sense, our work is related to @shirakawaContinuousTime; however, they restrict attention to a specific type of nuisance parameter estimator and use a discrete-time approximation of the efficient influence function.
 Our method is agnostic to the type of nuisance parameter estimator used and relies on the exact continuous-time efficient influence function.